Erarta Galleries: Hong Kong

-Erarta Galleries Hong Kong is located in the Central area on the Hollywood Road.
-The 300 sq. m two-floor exhibition space is situated opposite one of the main local attractions, the Man Mo Temple.
+Erarta Galleries Hong Kong was located in the Central area on the Hollywood Road.
+The 300 sq. m two-floor exhibition space was situated opposite one of the main local attractions, the Man Mo Temple.
 The Hong Kong gallery was opened at 2014 to become the latest in the Erarta Galleries group.
 It opened its doors to visitors with a group exhibition "Game Changers" on 20 November 2014, presenting over 40 works from a capacious selection of contemporary Russian Art.
 Since then the gallery held several more exhibitions.